Social Anxiety Meaning

 • saying less than we wanted to say

-• rehearsing a simple sentence five times
+• rehearsing a simple sentence five times (possibly lacking communication skills)

 • avoiding eye contact even when we care